 - no lining!

-Here are three patterns that embody the above characteristics…
+Here are two patterns that embody the above characteristics…

 This is a really simple pattern with four popular variations.